Toronto FC: Broadcasting

-As of the 2023 season, all Toronto FC MLS matches are carried by MLS Season Pass on Apple TV, with all matches available with English, English, and Spanish commentary options.
-Selected matches will non-exclusively air in English on TSN and in French on RDS.
+Since the 2023 season, all live Toronto FC MLS matches stream on MLS Season Pass for Apple TV+ subscribers on the Apple TV app as part of the league's exclusive broadcast rights agreement with Apple Inc., with all matches available with English, French, and Spanish commentary options.
+Selected matches are televised in English by TSN and in French by RDS as part of a sub-licensing agreement with Bell Media.
 Since 2019, Canadian Championship matches are broadcast by OneSoccer.

 From 2017 through 2022, all of Toronto FC's MLS matches were exclusively broadcast in English by TSN, holding both the rights to the team's "regional" package (despite this, all matches were carried nationally and not subject to blackout outside of Ontario) and the national English rights to Major League Soccer, with selected national matches simulcast by parent network CTV.
 Prior to 2017, Toronto FC games were broadcast by TSN and Sportsnet.
 Games that were not covered under national broadcast contracts with MLS or other competition organizers were divided evenly between the two broadcasters, pursuant to agreements between their parent companies (Bell Canada and Rogers Communications, respectively) in connection to their joint 2011 purchase of MLSE.
 Radio broadcasts are divided between TSN 1050 and Sportsnet 590.

 In the team's inaugural season in 2007, broadcasting rights were split between CBC Sports, Sportsnet, and The Score, with CBC broadcasting games from 2007 to 2010.